Famous burlesque Dancers in a different shade.

 “It’s not what you do.
 It’s the way you do it-stripping, or writing, or talking . . . or just breathing.
 Do it with an air, and never admit you’re scared.” – Gypsy Rose Lee

 When we think of the pin up and burlesque era, we think about the famous burlesque dancers such as Bettie Page, Tempest Storm and Marilyn Monroe of the Golden Era.
 They are all stunning women who earned their title.
-This is not to dismiss the white women of pin up, we love our Caucasian ladies.
-But black famous burlesque dancers were frequently overlooked due to racism.
-Let’s bring their brown booties to the spot light with some black burlesque!
+But black burlesque dancers were frequently overlooked due to racism.
+Let’s bring brown booties to the spot light with some black burlesque dancers!

 Toni Elling aka Satin Doll